dimanech/atlas-guide/README.md

 ### `atlasConfig` in `package.json`

-If you store all your configurations in `package.json` you probably want to store atlas configuration here and do not pollute project with configuration files.
-Add `atlasConfig` to your `package.json`.
+If you project stores all configurations in `package.json` you probably want to store atlas configuration here also.

-`.atlasrc.json` will be used if configuration stored in `package.json` and `.atlasrc.json`.
+To do that add `atlasConfig` field to your `package.json`.

+Note: if you have both `.atlasrc.json` and `package.json` -- `.atlasrc.json` will be used.

 Minimal configuration: